hassothea/AggregationMethods/README.md

 ## &#128214; Documentation

-The explanations of all the aggregation methods are available in my webpage:
+The documentation and explanation of all the aggregation methods are available on my webpage as listed below:

 - `KernelAggReg` : see [KernelAggReg.html](https://hassothea.github.io/files/KernelAggReg/KernelAggReg.html).
 - `MixCobraReg` : see [MixCobraReg.html](https://hassothea.github.io/files/KernelAggReg/MixCobraReg.html).